factiii/stack/README.md

 Or manually:
 1. Remove the config file from `~/infrastructure/configs/<repo-name>.yml` on the server
 2. Remove the env file `~/infrastructure/<repo-name>-<env>.env` if it exists
-3. Run `core check-config` to regenerate configs
+3. Run `core check-config` or trigger `deploy.yml` workflow to regenerate configs
 4. The service will be removed from docker-compose and nginx
 5. All remaining repos will be verified and reconfigured